Sierras de Córdoba: Flora and fauna

 Herds of guanaco (Lama guanicoe) once ranged across the Sierras and the Chaco lowlands, but by the beginning of the 20th century they had been extirpated by hunters.

 More than 100 bird species are found in the mountains, but ranching and hunting have reduced most native mammal populations severely.
 Two species of birds are endemic to the mountains.
 The Córdoba cinclodes (Cinclodes comechingonus) breeds only in the mountains, where it inhabits forest patches of tabaquillo (Polylepis australis) close to water between 1,600 and 2,800 meters elevation.
 Olrog's cinclodes (Cinclodes olrogi) is found in areas of open grass-covered rock formations near streams and lakes between 1,500 and 2,400 meters elevation.
 Other native birds include the Andean condor (Vultur gryphus), Andean tinamou (Nothoprocta pentlandii), olive-crowned crescentchest (Melanopareia maximiliani), cliff flycatcher (Hirundinea ferruginea), Chaco sparrow (Rhynchospiza strigiceps), and black-and-rufous warbling finch (Poospiza nigrorufa).

 Overgrazing, over-hunting, human-caused fires, and firewood harvesting have altered the flora and fauna of the mountains, creating soil erosion in large areas and reducing the extent of forests and woodlands.

 It is believed that the vegetation of the Sierra de Córdoba has varied greatly over the Quaternary, with some periods in the Holocene between 8000 and 500 years before today when forests extended to the now-dry western side of the mountain range and the adjacent Sierra de San Luis.
 At other times, such as glacial periods and the earliest part of the Holocene, the whole mountain range was completely treeless due to extremely low rainfall.
 This may explain why few endemics are found outside the zone above the timberline — where species that have inhabited the area for thousands of years take a kind of refuge from a warmer, wetter climate.

 Protected areas

 Quebrada del Condorito National Park covers an area of 245.89 km^{2}.
 It lies within the Pampa de Achala Provincial Water Reserve (245.89 km^{2}), which covers a plateau in the central Sierra above 1500 meters elevation.
-The water reserve includes the peaks Champaquí (2,790 m) in the south and Los Gigantes (2,374 m) in the north.
+The water reserve includes the peaks Champaquí (2,790 m) in the south, and Cerro Mogote (2,374 m) as highest peak in Los Gigantes in the north.

-Other protected areas include La Calera Nature Reserve (113.77 km^{2}) immediately west of Córdoba, and La Quebrada Nature Water Reserve (42 km^{2}) northwest of Córdoba.
+Other protected areas include La Calera Nature Reserve (113.77 km^{2}) immediately west of Córdoba, the La Quebrada Nature Water Reserve (42 km^{2}) northwest of Córdoba, and the provincial water reserve in the massif of Los Gigantes.